Welcome to my web pages!

 My broad research interests are in networks, optimisation, pervasive computing, and signals and systems.

-Currently, I am working in the following research topics: compressive sensing in wireless sensor networks and nano communication networks.
+Currently, I am working in the following research topics: compressive sensing in wireless sensor networks, molecular communication and nano wireless sensor networks.
 See below for brief description and key recent papers.

 I've published more than 100 journal and conference articles in various research topics, you can have a look in my publication page.
 You can also check out my Google Scholar Citations page .

 Postgraduate study with me: I am always looking for good students to work with me in my research.
 If you are interested, please read this (link to prospective students page) before you email me.

 Fun stuff: My Erdos number is 5.
 A path is Chun Tung Chou - Bernard Hanzon - Martine Olivi - Laurent Baratchart - Vilmos Totik - Paul Erdos.

 - Compressive sensing for wireless sensor networks The

 aim of the research is to use compressive sensing to improve the